SimonHansul/EcotoxSystems.jl/README.md

 The default model is a DEB-TKTD model, but the application of this pacakge is by no means limited to DEB-TKTD models.

+## Changelog

+# v0.1.0

+Initial version.

+# v0.1.1

+- Added the link_params! function, and link_params as argument of ODE_simulator
+- Fixed a typo which caused tests to fail